T

 neighborhood

-• Many stores offer unique souvenirs.
+• Many shops offer unique souvenirs.

 4. Evening

-Located on South Congress Avenue.
+Located directly on South Congress Avenue.

 1. Morning